Friendship and relationships enrich our lives

 Relationships whether personal or at work are a risky business.
 Some flourish while others don’t.
 Failure can be tough but in most cases people are able to learn from their experience and move on.
 Relationships can, of course, also be successful and when they do they become a special and fulfilling part of our lives.

-A person with autism, disability or brain injury can sometimes need extra support to help them take advantage of potential social and employment opportunities.
+A person on the autism spectrum, with disability or brain injury can sometimes need extra support to help them take advantage of potential social and employment opportunities.

 Individuals are more likely to reach their relationships goals and to develop to their full potential when they have the knowledge and experience they need to succeed.